persiebee/persiebee.github.io/_posts/2025-10-21-msu-spartahack.md

 ### Event Design & Web Prototyping
 **SpartaHack 11 – MSU 24-Hour Hackathon**

 SpartaHack is Michigan State University’s annual 24-hour hackathon where hundreds of students collaborate to build apps, games, and innovative projects.
-As part of the **Operations Team**, I focused on **design and web prototyping** for this year’s event theme — **Pixel Art**.
+As part of the **Operations Team**, I’m currently focusing on design and web prototyping for this year’s event theme — **Pixel Art**.

 **Key Features:**
 - Designed custom pixel art assets and icons to establish a cohesive event theme